MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 ##### Design checklist

-Start your design strategy based on the [design review checklist for Operational Excellence](../operational-excellence/checklist.md) for defining processes for observability, testing, and deployment related to App Service.
+Start your design strategy based on the [design review checklist for Operational Excellence](../operational-excellence/checklist.md) for defining processes for observability, testing, and deployment related to Web Apps.

 > [!div class="checklist"]
 >